Gyosei Junior and Senior High School: History

-The high school is the oldest of a family of schools located within walking distance of each other and includes a coeducational kindergarten (opened 1969) and all-boys elementary school founded in 1890, thus providing a comprehensive education for boys from ages 3 to 18.
+The high school is the oldest of a family of schools located within walking distance of each other and includes a coeducational kindergarten (opened 1969) and an all-boys elementary school founded in 1890, thus providing a comprehensive education for boys from ages 3 to 18.
 It has a special relationship with the Jesuit-run Sophia University: Gyosei High School graduates often continue on to Sophia University and it recruits religious studies teachers from the university.

 Saint Joseph College in Yokohama was founded as a division of Gyosei High School before becoming a separately-run international school.
 It has since closed amidst much controversy.

 In 1979 Gyosei International School was opened as the sister school to cater to the expatriate population.
 It is administered separately from Gyosei Gakuen.

 Curriculum

 French and English are the main foreign languages taught, the former having been taught at the school since its foundation.
 For a period of time, the French Baccalauréat was offered.